 Between 2018 and 20202022, the County permitted an average of 50.43 ADUs per year.
-While the The County projects that the annual average will double during the 2021-2029 planning period as a result of increased efforts to promote and encourage construction of ADUs to ensure ADU capacity is not over projected, the County has assumed that 21 ADUs will be developed annually over the eight-year planning period, a total of 173 units (Table P-42A).
+While the The County projects that the annual average will double during the 2021-2029 planning period as a result of increased efforts to promote and encourage construction of ADUs, to ensure ADU capacity is not over projected, the County has assumed that 21 ADUs will be developed annually over the eight-year planning period, a total of 173 units (Table P-42A).
 Therefore, the County projects that 1,99 ADUs annually, or a minimum of 795 will be constructed over the course of the planning period.
-According to SCAG's Regional Accessory Dwelling Unit Affordability Analysis released in December 2020, approximately 15.0 percent of ADUs in Riverside County are affordable to extremely low-income households, 7.7 percent are affordable to very low-income households, 34.8 percent are affordable to low-income households, 34.8 percent are affordable to low-income households, and 7.7 percent are affordable to above moderate-income households.
+According to SCAG's Regional Accessory Dwelling Unit Affordability Analysis released in December 2020, approximately 15.0 percent of ADUs in Riverside County are affordable to extremely low-income households, 7.7 percent are affordable to very low-income households, 34.8 percent are affordable to low-income households, 34.8 percent are affordable to above moderate-income households.
 Using this analysis of affordability, the County projects that 57.5 percent of ADUs, or 457-99 units, will be affordable to above moderate income households.
+60 will be affordable to moderate income households, and 16 will be affordable to above moderate income households.

-Table P-42A Pe rmitted ADUS 2014 - 2022
+Table P-42A Permitted ADUs 2014 - 2022

 Year Building Permits Issued

 2022 22

 2021 45

 2020 33

 2019 93

 2018 23

 Annual Average 43

 Max Projected over 8 Years 346

 50% Assumption 173 (21 annually)